MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 ### Browser Testing

 **Layout:**
-Testing layout and appearance of site for consistency throughout browsers.
+Testing layout and appearance of the site for consistency throughout browsers.

 **Functionality:**
 - Testing complete functionality of the site.
 This includes: